-This low-carb pizza dough is made primarily of mozzarella cheese and almond flour, and it produces a very convincing pizza dough.
+This low carb pizza crust is made primarily of mozzarella cheese and almond flour, and it produces a very convincing pizza dough.

 One of the best things to happen to low-carb and keto eating is Fathead Pizza Dough.
 Made with just 4 ingredients, this crispy, yet chewy pizza dough alternative is ready in just 20 minutes.